willstMSFT/microsoft-365-docs/microsoft-365/enterprise/manage-multitenant-org-settings.md

 Only an owner tenant can edit the MTO name in an MTO.

+> [!IMPORTANT]
+> Microsoft recommends that you use roles with the fewest permissions.
+Using least-privileged accounts helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 To edit the multitenant organization name for your MTO:

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/) as a global administrator.